-The five love languages are based on a theory from Dr. Gary Chapman, who authored a book on the topic.
+The Five Love Languages® is a concept invented by Dr. Gary Chapman, who has also authored a book on the same.

 According to Dr. Chapman, people give and receive love in one of the following five ways: words of affirmation, quality time, gift-giving, acts of service, and physical touch.

-Love languages represent the primary ways that we give and receive love.
-While your partner may be appreciative of your efforts to show love with any of the five love languages, their primary or preferred loved language will be the best way to reach their heart.
+Love Languages® represent the primary ways that we give and receive love.
+While your partner may be appreciative of your efforts to show love with any of the Five Love Languages®, their primary or preferred Love Language® will be the best way to reach their heart.

 Some specific examples of physical touch in relationships are as follows: